- Plush family-car ride

 Every Altima has power windows, locks, and mirrors; steering-wheel audio controls; a rearview camera; Bluetooth with audio streaming; and keyless entry.
 The Altima S, and Altimas without navigation, have a 5.0-inch touchscreen that seems woefully out of date in this niche.

 From that model, the Altima splits into SV and SR models, both of which build on the Altima S equipment.
-The SV sedan has alloy wheels, a power driver seat, blind-spot monitors, and remote start; a Convenience pack adds a moonroof, a cold-weather group has heated seats, and another package adds navigation with a 7.0-inch touchscreen and have Apple CarPlay and Android Auto.
+The SV sedan has alloy wheels, a power driver seat, blind-spot monitors, and remote start; a Convenience pack adds a moonroof, a cold-weather group has heated seats, and another package adds navigation with a 7.0-inch touchscreen and have Apple CarPlay and Android Auto compatibility.

 The Altima SR gets sport suspension tuning, a power driver seat, styling add-ons, and 18-inch alloy wheels.
 V-6 SR sedans have LED headlights.